hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 ##### 1.4.
 Roads to nowhere <a id="sec-1-4" name="sec-1-4"></a>

-Students need practice before they can wander off into the foothills, armed only with a compass and a sense of adventure.
+Students of hiking need practice before they can wander off into the foothills, armed only with a compass and a sense of adventure.
 Similarly, young mathematicians probably need to build their chops before they can do real maths.
-But if we show them where we're headed, and all the amazing things they'll be able to do when they get there, they won't mind practicing.
+But if we show them where they're headed, and all the amazing things they'll be able to do when they get there, they won't mind practicing.
 And this brings us to the real problem: not that students drill, but that *the scrubland never ends*.